promptedbyesha/product-feature-adoption-ab-test-analysis/README.md

 - A +23.7% relative lift in retention for new users suggests strong early-stage engagement improvement
 - If scaled, this could significantly increase user activation and long-term retention (LTV)
 - No significant impact on returning users indicates the feature may not improve behavior for already engaged users

 👉 Strategic takeaway:
-Roll out the feature for new users to maximize growth impact, while iterating on experience for returning users.
+A targeted rollout — rather than a universal one — maximizes growth impact while preserving the opportunity to improve the experience for returning users.

 ---
 ## 🔎 Deeper Product Insight